rheinbaylab/cDNA-detector/README.md

 mm10
 mm39
 ```
-Gene models `hg19_nochr` and `hg38_nochr` are used for reference genomes which chromosome names are not started with "chr".
+Gene models `hg19_nochr` and `hg38_nochr` are used for reference genomes where chromosome names do not start with "chr".
 #### Human hg19/hg38
 Gene models ready for use are provided in diretory `data/gene_model`.
-And hg19/hg38 are equivalent to gene models files in the directory.
-Examples are showned on the section `2. detect: detecting cDNA contamination in BAM files`.
+And hg19/hg38 are equivalent to gene model files in the directory.
+Please see section 2 for usage examples.

 #### Mouse mm10/mm39
 Gene models are generated in diretory `data/gene_model`.